coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ## Overview:
 Today lab is your final exercise of our Web Design Bootcamp class.
 We will be building a basic custom WordPress theme using HTML, CSS, and a bit of PHP.
 The goal of the lab is to get you understand how templates in WordPress work, and how you can make your own templates.

-We will start developing our custom WordPress theme in local environment (with MAMP).
+We will develop our custom WordPress theme in local environment (with MAMP).
 When we are happy with our theme, we can deploy it to the remote server using FileZilla.

 First, we will create the main stylesheet `style.css` with theme information, and our core template files such as `header.php`, `footer.php`, `sidebar.php`.
 Then we will create the `index.php` to load all the html elements from other files.

 Below is a result of your custom theme (Blog page) with just dynamic HTML content: